-I hold a B.S. degree in Nutritional Science from Cal Poly, San Luis Obispo and a Masters degree in Public Health (MPH) from UCLA, with a concentration in Public Health Nutrition.
+I hold a B.S. degree in Nutritional Science from Cal Poly, San Luis Obispo and a Masters degree in Public Health (MPH) from UCLA.
 I am a board certified registered dietitian nutritionist (RD/RDN) and a member of the Academy of Nutrition and Dietetics.
 I have practiced in critical, acute and outpatient care settings in various specialties, including cardiac, digestive and endocrine conditions.

 However, after discovering conventional nutrition therapies would not provide me a way out of the life destined to long-term pharmaceutical use (and negative side-effects), I researched and pursued an education on more progressive nutrition principles.
 I am now a member of the Institute of Functional Medicine, a Foundational Member of the Bioindividual Nutrition Institute focused on the most progressive, evidence-based, and advanced therapeutic diets, and a member of the specialty practice group, Dietitians in Integrative and Functional Medicine (DIFM), whose core philosophy centers around a holistic, personalized approach to health and healing.
 On that initial journey, I also founded a national food company offering a product line of anti-inflammatory and organic foods.
 This provided me with a unique insight on the natural food industry.

 I am a health contributor for Thrive Global and regularly consult for the media as a health and nutrition expert, being featured on CBS, Forbes, SELF, Women’s Health, People, Mind Body Green, New Beauty and more.
 My first book, Inflamed: Discover the root cause of inflammation and personalize a step-by-step plan to create a healthy, vibrant life, was released in June of 2016 and was selected by SELF Magazine as one of “7 Fascinating and Illuminating Health Books That Will Totally Open Your Eyes About Your Health.”
 I sit on the Board of Directors for the non-profit organization, Growing Great, whose mission is to empower every child to grow up healthy through science-based garden and nutrition education.